microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 1. Navigate to the directory where the `ado-bootstrap-iac-pipeline` template (where this `README.md` file is at).

-1. Execute the following commands to set the environment variables that the template will require for Terraform, Azure and Azure DevOps:
+1. Execute the following commands to set the environment variables that the template will require for Terraform, Azure and Azure DevOps.
+This will take the values in an .env file and export them in the local
+shell:

 ```bash
 # these commands `export` the environment variables needed to run this template into the local shell